Debt Settlement in NC

 Most of the time creditors receive zero in Chapter 7 and pennies on the dollar in Chapter 13.
 Perhaps even hiring a bankruptcy lawyer will let them know you are serious.

 Do you research before hiring a debt consolidation company over the phone.
 Remember they can't promise results and they often get paid whether they help you or not!
 Also realize there is nothing they can do that you can't negotiate on your own.

 Have a gameplan

-Paying one of your creditors and ignoring others may or may not be a good strategy.
+Paying one of your creditors and ignoring others may or may not be a good strategy in debt settlement.
 Most creditors monitor your credit report so they can see who you are paying and may decide you should be paying them as well.
 Paying one creditor may lead other creditors (not being paid) to sue you!

 Figure out the statute of limitations